 - Others will seek counselling because of family or relationship issues; maybe parenting your teenager or toddler feels like a roller coaster and you are needing to talk about how you are coping.
 Counselling can help by being a place to let off steam and offer an opportunity to find new strategies and solutions.

 - I have specialist experience in working with young people and adults who have problems with their eating, weight or appearance.
 I am used to working with people with Anorexia, Bulimia, Binge Eating problems and people who consider themselves to be overweight and would like support in exploring emotional eating or how to maintain a healthy weight.

 - I have been working as a therapist for almost 10 years.
 My experience is varied.
 I spent 5 years working in an NHS Community Eating Disorders Service and also in an NHS Commissioned Weight Management Service working with people who consider themselves to be overweight and who want to have a healthier lifestyle.
 Prior to this I worked in NHS GP Clinics offering counselling to people with many mental health issues, such as depression, anxiety, bereavement, losses and trauma.
-I also have experience in working in 2 University Counselling Services.
+I also have experience in working in 2 University Counselling Services with students.

 Training, qualifications & experience

 - Accredited & Registered Member of British Association for Counselling & Psychotherapy

 - Masters Degree in Integrative Counselling & Psychotherapy

 - Training in working with anxiety without using medication